HeisenbugLtd/spat/doc/spark_file_format.md

 * `max-time` seems to contain the time of the path where the the prover spent its most time (with minor variations which I attribute to accuracy issues) proving it.
-Please note that the object contained in `stats` do not seem to include failed proof attempts.
+Please note that the object contained in `stats` does not seem to include failed proof attempts.

 ### 3.4 The `assumptions` array